 What's the latest?

-The Vision The City of Lake Forest Park has undertaken an intensive community engagement process with more than 30 meetings and workshop sessions in recent months (illustrated in the chart below).
+The Engagement Process The City of Lake Forest Park has undertaken an intensive community engagement process with more than 30 meetings and workshop sessions in recent months (illustrated in the chart below).
 At these meetings, residents provided hundreds of ideas and comments about what they would like to see at Town Center in the future.

 The City collected input on the Draft Vision between April 9 and April 26, 2018.
 Comments were collected at the Open House on April 12, City Council meeting on April 12, and online via comment form and email.
 The final Vision is available in the Project Library.